CML is looking to recruit SOPRANOS!

 CML Chamber Choir appears on BBC Radio 3's Meet My Choir

-Collegium Musicum of London Chamber Choir’s then Chair John Biggins was featured talking about the choir on Radio Three’s The Choir, on Sunday, 19th April.
+Back in 2014, Collegium Musicum of London Chamber Choir's then Chair John Biggins was featured talking about the choir on Radio Three's The Choir.

 Click here to listen to what he had to say.